scalp42/SinatraRESTAssignment/README.md

 ### Tests

-To run tests first setup the test db rake db:migrate RACK_ENV=test
+To run tests first setup the test db then
+1. rake db:migrate RACK_ENV=test (Only needs to be done if the database is new)
+2. rspec spec --format documentation